MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 The Docker components that drive this automation are the Dockerfile, and the `docker build` command.

-- **Dockerfile** – a text file containing the instruction needed to create a new container image.
+- **Dockerfile** – a text file containing the instructions needed to create a new container image.
 These instructions include identification of an existing image to be used as a base, commands to be run during the image creation process, and a command that will run when new instances of the container image are deployed.
 - **Docker build** - the Docker engine command that consumes a Dockerfile, and triggers the image creation process.

 This document will introduce using a Dockerfile with Windows containers, discuss syntax, and detail commonly used Dockerfile instructions.